 In 20014, First Quality continued to feel the effects of its first foreign investment, a nonwovens production site in Wuxi, China.
 The U.S.-based maker of spunmelt nonwovens announced in 2010 it would establish a Chinese nonwovens operation in Wuxi to better serve customers in the Asian hygiene markets; the new line came onstream in early 2013.

-The new line, described as a multibean Reifenhauser machine incorporating the latest technology available, will allow First Quality to provide premium nonwoven material to hygiene and medical markets in China and throughout the Asia Pacific region.
+The new line, described as a multibeam Reifenhauser machine incorporating the latest technology available, will allow First Quality to provide premium nonwoven material to hygiene and medical markets in China and throughout the Asia-Pacific region.

 According to sources close to the company, the new Chinese line is serving merchant customers in the hygiene and healthcare markets of China.
 First Quality has not formed any strategy to expand its private label business in Asia.